Sure Dividend

 In contrast to many REITs, which cut their dividends in 2020-2021 due to the coronavirus crisis, CT REIT proved resilient to that downturn thanks to its robust business model.
 The REIT grew its FFO per share by 4% in 2020 and by 7% in 2021, and thus it raised its dividend (in USD) by 5% in 2020 and by another 5% in 2021.

-Moreover, CT REIT is currently offering a 5.7% dividend yield.
-Thanks to its defensive business model, its reasonable (for a REIT) payout ratio of 67%, and its interest coverage of 3.6, the trust is not likely to cut its dividend in the absence of a severe recession.
+Moreover, CT REIT is currently offering a 6.4% dividend yield.
+Thanks to its defensive business model, reasonable (for a REIT) payout ratio of 75%, and interest coverage of 3.6, the trust is not likely to cut its dividend in the absence of a severe recession.

-In reference to the valuation, CT REIT is currently trading for 12.4 times its adjusted FFO per share in the last 12 months.
-Given the modest growth rate of the trust, we assume a fair price-to-FFO ratio of 12.0 for the stock.
+In reference to the valuation, CT REIT has traded for 11.7 times its adjusted FFO per share in the last 12 months.
+Given the trust’s modest growth rate, we assume a fair price-to-FFO ratio of 12.0 for the stock.

-Therefore, the current FFO multiple is slightly higher than our assumed fair price-to-FFO ratio.
-If the stock trades at its fair valuation level in five years, it will incur a -0.6% annualized drag in its returns.
+Therefore, the current FFO multiple is slightly lower than our assumed fair price-to-FFO ratio.
+If the stock trades at its fair valuation level in five years, it will incur a 0.6% annualized return.

-Taking into account the 3% annual FFO-per-share growth, the 5.7% dividend, and a -0.6% annualized contraction of valuation level, CT REIT could offer a 7.5% average annual total return over the next five years.
+Considering the 3% annual FFO-per-share growth, the 6.4% dividend, and a 0.6% annualized expansion of valuation level, CT REIT could offer a 10% average annual total return over the next five years.

 This is a decent expected return, but investors should probably wait for a more opportune entry point in order to enhance their future return and increase their margin of safety.